YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 In this repo, we release a new One-Stage Anchor-Free Detector called **LFD**.
 The new LFD completely surpasses the previous **[LFFD](https://github.com/YonghaoHe/LFFD-A-Light-and-Fast-Face-Detector-for-Edge-Devices)** in most aspects.
 We are trying to make object detection easier, explainable and more applicable.
 With LFD, you are able to train and deploy a desired model without all the bells and whistles.
+Eventually, we hope LFD can be as popular as YOLO series for the industrial community in the future.

-### 1.1 Highlights
+### 1.1 New Features
 Compared to LFFD, LFD has the following features:
 * implemented with PyTorch, which is friendly for most people
 * support multi-class rather than single-class